bbauska/Coursera-Bootstrap/readme.md

 Inside this form element, we have divided each row into 12 columns.

-Because we have already used the row for the div, so that\'ll provide us with 12 columns inside the div there.
+Because we have already used the row for the div, so that&apos;ll provide us with 12 columns inside the div there.
 In addition,

 I have to apply the class col form label to this.